-Copyright is a from of protection for intellectual property provided by the laws of the United States (Title 17, United States Code, Sec.
-101, et seq.) to protect the authors of original works.
+Copyright is a form of protection for intellectual property established by the laws of the United States (Title 17, United States Code, Sec.
+101, et seq.) to protect the rights of the creators of original works.
 These works include, but are not limited to, literary, dramatic musical, artistic, and multimedia works.
 Copyright protection extends to both published and unpublished works and covers all forms of the work, including its digital transmission and use.

 Copyrighted works include the following broad categories:

 Dramatic works, including accompanying music